codebar/tutorials/js/lesson8/tutorial.md

 Some popular API's that you may find useful

-- [Google Maps](https://developers.google.com/maps/) Get directions, map images, places of interst and a lot more information about places.
+- [Google Maps](https://developers.google.com/maps/) Get directions, map images, places of interest and a lot more information about places.

 - [twilio](http://www.twilio.com/docs/api/rest) Initiate calls and send text messages.